programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ['Je', 'vois', 'que', 'je', 'vous', 'fais', 'peur']
 ```

-Finally, we can join our lists into strings so we can run the TextCat algorithm on them.
+Finally, we can join our lists into strings, so we can run the TextCat algorithm on them.

 ```python